 “What should I blog about?”

 Put yourself in your reader’s shoes.
-When you land on any page, you want to know how that blog post can inspire, motivate or help you solve your problems!
+When you land on any page, you want to know what that blog post can offer to you.
+How can it encourage you or help you solve your problems?

 Blog Post Ideas and Examples

 Think about the time when you turn to Google or Pinterest for answers.
 You were probably searching for a lot of “how-tos” or other types of questions on that search bar such as:

 - How can I save $600 a month

 - How to turn $1,000 to $10,000 by investing